 Is the plural form of cow, as in either sex of the bovine family.

 Is a cattle herd where no outside breeding stock is added.
 All breeding is accomplished through animals already in the herd or on the same property.

 Is when animals have access to grass, alfalfa, and mixed greens through the grazing season.

 A female bovine that has already had a calf is called a cow.
 However, any single bovine can also be called a cow regardless of sex.

 To eliminate one or more animals from the breeding herd.
-Culling an animal can be based upon any of the following: downsizing a herd, getting rid of undesirable animals such as genetics or traits.
-Animals that are culled are either sold to another farm, taken to auction, or butchered for meat.
+Normally, animals are culled to downsize a herd or to get rid of unwanted traits within the herd.
+Animals that are culled are sold to another farm, taken to auction, or butchered for meat.

 Is the female parent of a calf.